Danny Kirwan: Fleetwood Mac period, 1968–1972

 Kirwan's mental state appears to have been fragile before he became involved with Fleetwood Mac.
 The band's manager, Clifford Davis, said Kirwan's mother had split from his father "and Danny was always trying to find him.
 He had a lot of problems with self-confidence and security ...
 Hurled into the Fleetwood Mac circus in his teens, he found the fame hard to cope with."
-In his song "Child of Mine", evidently dedicated to his infant son, which opened Bare Trees in 1972, Kirwan wrote "I won't leave you, no not like my father did."

 In the late 1970s Kirwan's mental health deteriorated, and after a difficult time recording his final solo album in January 1979, he played no further part in the music industry.

 Alcohol and drugs

 Alcohol and drugs appear to have contributed to Kirwan's decline.
 Green's biographer Martin Celmins said that by the age of 21, after two and a half years as a professional musician, Kirwan was "lost in a drink and drugs wasteland."
 A lot of pressure and responsibility had fallen on his shoulders after Green left the band in 1970 and he had found it difficult to cope.
 By the end of 1970 his excessive drinking was causing concern.
 By 1972 he was drinking heavily and showing signs of alcoholism, and he had experimented with LSD and mescaline.
 Celmins quoted Fleetwood's first wife, Jenny Boyd, who knew Kirwan, as saying, "I think drugs and alcohol got Danny totally nuts in the end.
 He was just too sensitive a soul."